 On Tuesday morning fast food giant McDonald’s (MCD) released its third quarter results.
-The headline grabber was a rare earnings miss, though beneath the surface the numbers actually looked fairly positive.
-Suffice to say the market did not respond particularly well.
-As I type McDonald’s shares are changing hands for under $198 apiece, down around 6% on Monday’s closing price.
+The headline grabber was a rare earnings miss, though beneath the surface the numbers actually looked fairly positive in my view.
+The market did not respond particularly well: McDonald’s shares change hands for under $198 apiece as I type, down around 6% on Monday’s closing price.

 First, let’s get that headline miss out of the way.
-Earnings per share for the three month period ended September 30th came in at $2.11.
-That was around $0.10 lower than the consensus estimate of Wall Street analysts and barely above the $2.10 per share reported in Q3 2018.
-For the nine-month period ended September 30th the company reported net profit of $5.80 per share, around 1.5% higher than the $5.72 per share earned over the first three quarters of 2018.
-And there you have it: almost $9 billion wiped off the company’s market value on the basis of those figures.
+Earnings per share (“EPS”) for the three month period ended September 30 came in at $2.11.
+That was around 10¢ lower than the consensus estimate of Wall Street analysts, and barely above the $2.10 per share reported in 3Q18.
+For the nine-month period ended September 30, the company reported net profit of $5.80 per share, around 1.5% higher than the $5.72 per share earned over the first three quarters of 2018.
+And there you have it: almost $9b wiped off the company’s market value on the basis of those figures.

-In actual fact there are a few things going on here; some positive, some negative.
+In reality, there are actually a few things going on here – some positive, some negative.
 I’ll start with the former.
-Firstly, global same-store sales growth looks solid.
-In terms of both the third quarter and first nine-months of the year comparable sales were up 5.9% vis-a-vis their respective 2018 periods.
+Firstly, global same-store sales growth looks quite solid.
+In terms of both the third quarter and first nine months of the year, comparable sales were up 5.9% vis-a-vis their respective 2018 periods.
 Furthermore, that growth was fairly broad based in terms of the company’s operating geographies.
-Even the relatively stodgy domestic U.S. market managed comparable sales growth of 4.8%.
+Even the relatively stodgy domestic US market managed comparable sales growth of 4.8%.

 Secondly, and not unrelated to the point above, total systemwide sales continue to advance in the right direction.
-As the name implies this is literally the sum of all the dollars that get spent in the company’s restaurants over a given period.
-Of all the metrics to monitor this is probably the killer one in terms of brand health.
+As a reminder, this figure represents the sum of all the dollars spent in the company’s restaurants over any given period.
+Of all the metrics to monitor this is probably the killer one in terms of company health.

-Globally, systemwide sales increased by $1.3 billion to $26 billion in Q3 2019: call that growth of around 5% versus Q3 2018.
-Over the first nine months of 2019 system wide sales were up 4%.
-Both of those numbers jump to around 7% after stripping out negative foreign currency movements caused by the strong dollar.
-(Speaking of foreign currency movements, they took off around $0.03 from the $2.11 EPS figure I quoted above.)
+Anyway, global system sales increased by $1.3b to $26b in 3Q19.
+Call that growth of around 5% versus the 2018 period.
+Over the first nine months of 2019, systemwide sales increased 4%.
+Both of those numbers jump to around 7% after stripping out negative foreign currency movements.
+Those FX moves also took off around 3¢ from the $2.11 EPS figure quoted above.

 Third, McDonald’s continues to put in a really strong performance outside the United States.
-International Operated Markets – which includes mature markets such as France, Germany, Australia, Canada and the United Kingdom – posted systemwide sales growth of 7% on a currency neutral basis.
-Comparable sales were up 5.6%.
-International Developmental Licensed Markets – which includes China, Japan and Latin America – reported quarterly systemwide sales growth of 11% (currency neutral) and comparable sales growth of 8.1%.
+International Operated Markets – which includes mature markets such as France, Germany, Australia, Canada and the United Kingdom – posted systemwide sales growth of 7% on a currency-neutral basis.
+Segmental comparable sales were up 5.6%.
+Likewise, in its International Developmental Licensed Markets segment, which includes China, Japan and Latin America, McDonald’s reported quarterly systemwide sales growth of 11% (currency neutral) and comparable sales growth of 8.1%.

 The key shareholder takeaway from all those points?
 The springboard for future profit growth looks solid.
-The earnings miss has some one-offs in it that won’t particularly bother anyone with a long-term outlook.
-If systemwide sales growth carries on in that vein then management’s long-term goal of high-single digit earnings-per-share growth looks very doable.
+I mean, the earnings miss has some one-offs in it that won’t much bother anyone with a long-term outlook.
+Assuming systemwide sales growth carries on in its current vein, then management’s long-term goal of high single-digit EPS growth looks doable.

-The second point I’d highlight is the valuation.
-Before Q3 earnings hit the newswires McDonald’s stock traded somewhere in the $210 per share range.
-Full year net profit per share should come in at around the $8 mark, while the stock currently pays an annualized cash dividend of $5 per share.
-Let’s call that a forward price-to-earnings ratio of 26.25 and a dividend yield of 2.4%.
-Viewed in isolation that looks fairly expensive to me; more so given McDonald’s also carries around $58 per share in net debt on its balance sheet.
+The second point I would highlight is the valuation.
+McDonald’s stock traded somewhere in the $210 per share range before third quarter earnings hit the newswires.
+Full year EPS should come in around the $8 mark, while the annualized cash dividend stands at $5 per share.
+Let’s call that a forward price-earnings ratio of 26.25 and a dividend yield of 2.4%.
+Viewed in isolation, that looks fairly expensive to me – and more so given net debt stands at $58 per share.
 Shaving 6% off the stock price from that level is a drop in the ocean.